Motor Starting - VFD (Supplementary Post)

 VFDs are complex devices and offer a multitude of advantages during normal motor operation.
 At the moment, we are only concerned with the starting of motors and will not touch on the use of VFD during operation; this in itself would be a mini-series.

-Any thing you can accomplish with a electronic soft starter you can probably accomplish with a VFD.
+Anything you can accomplish with an electronic soft starter you can probably accomplish with a VFD.
 However, there are a few additional things you can do with a VFD.

 To summarize they keys points of soft starters: